 Liquid masking tape is ideal for protecting the glass in windows from spattered paint.
-Watch Mauro Henrique, painter for This Old House, apply it in this video.
+Watch Mauro Henrique, painter for This Old House, and apply it in this video.

 Fill in holes and indentations in the wall with spackling compound.
 True Value Hardware offers a spackling walkthrough on its website.

 Now it’s time to use that sanding paper to even out the spackle and other rough surfaces on the wall.
 Sanding also helps the new paint to adhere better.
 Attach the sanding paper to a sanding pole to make the job easier.
-Although these tools can be pricey, there are inexpensive ones available at the large home improvement stores.
+Although these tools can be pricey, there are inexpensive ones available at large home improvement stores.